eafflu/circularity/README.md

 #### TODO 5 : Access The Current Circle from the Circles Array

-Use the Array syntax to pull out the circle at index `i`.
+The fastest way to make all of our circles move is by **Iterating** over our array.
+We can do this by using Bracket Notation to pull out the circle at index `i` from the `circles` array and store it in a variable which we call `circle`.

 Arrays are _zero-indexed_ lists of objects.
 Basically, an Array acts as a container, into which we can throw objects, like strings, numbers, or circles.
 We call the things we throw into Arrays, _items_ or _elements_, as in, the _elements_ of our Array.